 Every season reflects a God message giving a visible help in understanding things of the spirit.
 The fall season pictures what I call stripping.
 The leaves are falling, the flowers dry up and shed their beauty, the grass turns brown.
 We are stripped of the beauty in nature.
 Winter is on the way!

-After nine months of grieving, which started to consume me, I stood over my husband’s grave and asked the Lord to bury my grief.
-I relinquished it and asked the Lord to help me go on and fulfill what He has for me to do with the rest of my life.
+After nine months of grieving, which started to consume me, I stood over his grave and asked the Lord to bury my grief.
+I relinquished it and asked Him to help me go on and fulfill what He has for me to do with the rest of my life.
 That does not mean I don’t miss my husband’s companionship.

 © Peggy Park